 The choroid is the posterior part of the uvea, and joins to the iris by the ciliary body (Galloway, Amoaku, Galloway, & Browning, 2016).
 The ciliary body is triangular shaped and consists of muscle fibres: contraction and relaxation of the fibres attached to the suspensory ligaments influences the size and thickness of the lens (Waugh & Grant, 2018).
 The iris is at the most anterior part, and is a thin circular disc, with the pupil in the centre.
 Contraction of the iris sphincter muscles constrict the pupil, whereas contraction of the dilator pupillae muscle dilates the pupil.
 Behind the pupil is the lens which is transparent, and the thickness of the lens is controlled by suspending ligaments (Waugh & Grant, 2018)

 Inner nervous tissue – The Retina.

 This is the most innermost lining of the eye, and is where light is converted into electrical energy for transmission to the brain: rods and cones here are photoreceptors.
-Cones are responsible for acute vision and colour, whereas rods are responsible for vision in dim light and for wider visual fields (Galloway et al., 2016)